 The company also pivoted towards a new focus on programmatic ad buying and acquisition of new media outlets such as TechCrunch and The Huffington Post, which it acquired in September 2010 and February 2011 respectively.
 With the new leadership focused on repairing the damaged reputation of AOL, an image change was also required.
 So, in partnership with brand consultancy, Wolff Olins, AOL relaunched with a brand new identity.

-While the rebrand hasn’t propelled AOL back to the heady heights it reached in the late 1990s – we’re not seeing millions of people cancelling their Gmail accounts and signing up to AOL – it has done exactly what the beleaguered unicorn needed it to do: restored some of its reputation and established its new focus.
-And whilst many eyebrows have been raised over it, there are, without doubt, a few lessons that any business can learn from the rebrand, and rebirth, of AOL.
+While the rebrand hasn’t propelled AOL back to the heady heights it reached in the late 1990s – we’re not seeing millions of people cancelling their Gmail accounts and signing up to AOL – it has done exactly what the beleaguered unicorn needed it to do: restore some of its reputation and establish its new focus.
+And while many eyebrows have been raised over it, there are, without doubt, a few lessons that any business can learn from the rebrand, and rebirth, of AOL.